graywh/draft_manager/README.markdown

 ## Configuration

-There are a few setting that can be defined within the script.
+There are a few setting that can be defined by shell environment variables.

 ### BUDGET

 Your auction draft budget.
+Defaults to 200.
+A list can be given if the budgets need to be customized by team.

+    export BUDGET=300

+Or

+    export BUDGET=210:190:200:200:200:200

 ### ROSTER

 The maximum size of the team rosters.
+Defaults to 15.
+A list can be given if the roster sizes need to be customized by team.

+    export ROSTER=25

+Or

+    export ROSTER=16:14:15:15:15:15

 ### POSITIONS

 The set of positions used in the league.
-List them in order you want them displayed in the roster listing and breakdown table.
+List them in the order you want them displayed in the roster listing and breakdown table.

+    export POSITIONS=QB:WR:RB:TE:K:DEF

+### TEAMS

+The list of team names.
+List them in the order you want them displayed in the money and roster breakdown tables.

+    export TEAMS=Will:Cole:Eric:John:Matt:Dave